Blog

 Neurological conditions can have a significant impact on a person's physical and cognitive function, as well as their emotional and behavioral well-being.

-While these conditions are mostly dealt with through surgery and medication, playing Sudoku Conquest can still assist in handling neuro-related issues.
-In fact, any popular puzzle game can help, but playing Sudoku can prove to be a lot easier.
+While these conditions are mostly dealt with through surgery and medication, playing sudoku can still help in dealing with neuro-related issues.
+In fact, any popular puzzle game can help, but playing sudoku can prove to be a lot easier.

 Mental activities like puzzle games can provide numerous health benefits, such as enhancing neuroplasticity and improving their mood while they cannot function as well as before.
 This is especially true for bedridden patients, as they are limited in the number of activities they can perform.